tylerlewiscook/UCO-Data-Mining-Stat-Learning-ed1/README.md

 # UCO-Data-Mining-Stat-Learning

 Resources to accompany STAT 4533/5533 Data Mining & Statistical Learning at the University of Central Oklahoma.
+This repository contains code to accompany the first edition of the textbook and is outdated as of January 2022.

 ### Useful Links
 - Download [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/).